ePages-de/epages-docs/apps/submit-app.md

 App store: use 260x160px, GIF, JPEG, PNG.

-Screenshots: use 800x600px - max.
-1920x1080px, GIF, JPEG, PNG.
+Screenshots: use 800x600px - 1920x1080px, GIF, JPEG, PNG.

-Before submitting your app, please agree to our terms and conditions.
+Before submitting your app, please make sure you have read and understood our app submission guidelines.
 Review all the information that you provide to us and also make sure that the **Application Callback URL** and **Open app URL** are correct.

 # You have reached the home stretch!